-Specific precautions for food workers PPE, such as disposable gloves and masks can protect food workers and prevent the spread of the virus if used properly.
+Specific precautions for food workers Personal protective equipment (PPE), such as disposable gloves and masks, can protect food workers and prevent the spread of the virus if used properly.
 Gloves and masks are effective only when used in combination with frequent hand-washing.
 Food workers should be trained on the proper use of PPE.